mcandre/buttery/CONFIGURATION.md

-# USAGE GUIDE
+# CONFIGURATION

-We provide a rich set of features.
+buttery uses CLI flags for configuration.

-# LINT
+# OPERATIONS

+## Check

-`buttery -check <GIF>` can act as a linter for basic GIF file format integrity.
-In the event of a corrupt GIF file, the program emits a brief message and exits non-zero.
+The `-check <GIF>` option validates basic GIF file integrity.

+In the event of a corrupt GIF file, the program emits a brief message and exits nonzero.

-# INSPECT
+## Get Frames

-`buttery -getFrames <GIF>` reports the frame count.
+The `-getFrames` option reports reports the frame count.

 This is useful for planning edits, particularly towards the far end of the original animation sequence.

+## None

+When no particular operation is specified, then buttery edits GIFs.

-# BACKGROUNDS
+# OPTIONS

+## Transparency

 The `-transparent` option changes the disposal mode from none to background, and changes the background from black to clear.

-# TRANSITIONS
+## Stitches

+Default: `Mirror`

+The `-stitch <type>` option customizes the transition mode used to smooth animation loops.

+### Stitch Types

-## Mirror
+#### Mirror

 The `-stitch Mirror` option is the primary loop smoothing transition, and the default transition setting.